deepakjois/podscript/README.md

 # podscript

-podscript is a tool to generate transcripts for podcasts (and other similar audio files), using LLMs and other Speech-to-Text (STT) APIs.
+podscript is a tool to generate transcripts for podcasts (and other similar audio files), using LLMs and Speech-to-Text (STT) APIs.

 ## Install